CX-0146 Supply Chain Disruption Notifications 2.0.1

 This section describes the DemandAndCapacityNotification semantic model used in the Catena-X network.
 For the complete semantics and detailed description of its properties refer to the SAMM model in Chapter 3.1.5.1.

-This semantic model MUST be made available in the central Semantic Hub.
+This semantic model has been be made available in the central Semantic Hub.

 3.1.2 SPECIFICATIONS ARTIFACTS